wandb/docs/docs/support/this_only_work_python.md

 tags:
    - None
 ---

-Currently, the library only works with Python 2.7+ & 3.6+ projects.
-The architecture mentioned above should enable us to integrate with other languages easily.
-If you have a need for monitoring other languages, send us a note at [contact@wandb.com](mailto:contact@wandb.com).
+The library supports Python 2.7 and later, as well as Python 3.6 and later.
+The architecture facilitates integration with other programming languages.
+For monitoring other languages, contact [contact@wandb.com](mailto:contact@wandb.com).